 The idea that nature is good for people is not exactly novel.
 For centuries, philosophers, artists and writers have extolled the virtues of nature on the human mind.
-According to the beloved Utah author Edward Abbey, “Wilderness is not a luxury but a necessity of the human spirit, and as vital to our lives as water and good bread.”
 In recent decades, a body of scientific evidence has emerged suggesting that there are indeed many cognitive benefits to interacting with nature, including a study published by our lab demonstrating that time outside boosts creativity.
 My colleagues and I have recently begun measuring neurophysiological correlates of “the nature effect” using electroencephalography (EEG).
 Understanding the neural mechanisms of the nature effect remains the primary interest of my many research interests.
-We are currently in the process of conducting a study to understand how the Error-Related Negativity changes in nature.
-It is a registered report that has received in principle acceptance, and you can read about it here.
+We have recently conducted several studies documenting changes in the brain when participants are in nature.
+More information will be coming shortly, but for now, you can read our most recent article here.

 The Applied Cognition Lab